codex-storage/nim-codex/docs/Marketplace.md

   --allow-insecure-unlock
 ```

-Note that, once again, the signer account created in Step 1.1 appears both in `--unlock` and `--allow-insecure-unlock`: do not forget to insert it there.
+Note that, once again, the signer account created in Step 1.1 appears both in `--unlock` and `--allow-insecure-unlock`.
+Make sure you have the `GETH_SIGNER_ADDR` set.

 Geth will prompt you to insert the account's password as it starts up.
 Once you do that, it should be able to start up and begin "mining" blocks.

 ## 2. Set Up The Marketplace